hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 and moderation.
 Additionally, anonymous users are subjected to extra spam prevention measures, such as CAPTCHAs and stricter rate limits.

+### User profiles

+Each user has a profile that consists of information related to the user, such as the user's full name, avatar, bio, contact information, etc. Most of these fields are optional.

+Additionally, Quorum plugins can store user-specific data in the user's profile for the purposes of letting Quorum handle user data and optionally displaying the data in a meaningful manner across the forum interface.
+One example would be the Fish avatars plugin that supersedes the forum avatar feature.

 Forums and posting
 ------------------